Zepeacedust/TinySol-Type-checker/README.md

 For Expressions, that type is (int, min), and for statements that type is (max)

-This may lead to nonsensical errors downline.
+This may lead to unexpected errors downline.